russellpropert/graphql-restaurant-exercise/README.md

 npm install
 npm start

-To use the GraphQL interface, use your web browser to navigate to http://localhost:5500/graphql.
+To use the GraphiQL interface, use your web browser to navigate to http://localhost:5500/graphql.
 The same address can be used for Postman.

 ## MIT License
 Copyright (c) 2021 Russell Propert